kristenlebersole-alt/ai-product-strategy/03-the-margin/cost-curve.md

 ## Cascading Strategy
 <!-- Cheap model → frontier model routing logic -->
--- Want a multi - Provider Routing based on the activity.
+-- Want a multi - Provider Routing based on the activity and to utilze the small to frontier model capability.
+Price potentially covers a certain amount of usage/tokens.
 Could add an initial set up costs for the initial contract reading.
 Consider diluting the model type, based on usage amount to try to curb costs from over usage by customers.
 This would be a by month/by user usage on potential output.
 Size for us matters in organizations.